 Complete White Gold Speedmaster Package

 The real evidence that Omega produced the white and yellow gold Speedmasters in 1980 as a tribute to the recertification for the Space Shuttle missions is with the white gold model that we stumble upon.
 Supposedly only 20 pieces were made of this watch, all for the German market.
-Of the approximately 280 remaining pieces in 18 carat yellow gold, about half of them are for the German market.
+Of the approximately 300 pieces in 18-carat yellow gold, about half of them are for the German market.
+Our photographer Bert and myself, we both own a yellow gold 345.0802 Speedmaster Professional with relatively low numbers, both were delivered in the same week to Germany at the end of 1980.

 Thomas Stafford’s Gold Speedmaster